edie2014/adsa_uiuc_sklearn_tutorial/README.md

     Python 2.7.11

 Otherwise you will see something else.
-IfIf you don't have python try to install:
+If you don't have python try to install:
   - On OS X install it via brew (If you don't have brew, you can inatll it [here](http://brew.sh/) ):

     brew install python